-I am so super excited to share this fabulous cupcake topper tutorial by Jennifer of Double the Fun Parties.
+I am so super excited to share this fabulous DIY Cupcake Topper tutorial by Jennifer of Double the Fun Parties.
 Jennifer commissioned me to design a custom Nancy Drew Party for her daughter and she documented the whole set-up process.
 I will be sharing some of her fabulous tutorials and the party in the next few weeks.
 The party will knock your socks off!

 You can find the Nancy Drew Printable collection here.